 The amusement industry has a long and checkered history when it comes to slinging hype.
 In an effort to promote its latest rides, create buzz, and drive attendance, parks may resort to hucksterism that borders on (or occasionally lapses into) deception.
-See my article, "A Lotta Water," which details conflicting claims about who has the largest indoor water parks, for some examples.

 When it comes to roller coasters, parks can pour on the dubious claims.
 Every year, it seems, they brag about opening the fastest roller coaster, the tallest roller coaster, or attach some other superlative to their latest (and invariably greatest) thrill machine.
 But they can't all be the fastest.
 Or can they?

 Parks sometimes resort to finessing their claims with qualifications to justify the superlatives.
 Take Cedar Point for example.
 Opened in 2016, Valravn is the park's 17th coaster.
 By all accounts, it is a wonderful ride.

 Cedar Point claims that the coaster breaks 10 world records.
 Technically, it is correct.
 But the records that Valravn break are quite specific.
 Casual fans may not know enough about the industry to fully understand what the park is claiming.
 The mainstream media may not report all of the details to provide the context for the records.
 The result is that misleading or incorrectly reported claims may go unchallenged.